Geology Course Offerings

 Original field or laboratory study and research in the area of environmental geology.
 Course requirements vary depending on the research focus and must be agreed upon by the student and supervising instructor.
 This course is designed to satisfy the senior thesis requirement of the environmental science major.
 Prerequisite: instructor’s consent.

-GEOL 450 Geology Field Camp
+GEOL 450 Geology Field Camp (six credits)

 GEOL 490 Independent Study